olooney/oranlooney.com/content/about/_index.md

 Sadly, this is not yet a recognized specialty within the broader field of machine learning.

-I hold master's degrees in physics and math and have worked in healthcare doing software development and data science for two decades.
-These days I'm professionally interested in Python, R, machine learning, applied statistics, data visualization, and healthcare data management.
+I hold master's degrees in physics and math and have worked in the healthcare sector doing software development and data science for two decades.
+These days I'm professionally interested in machine learning, applied statistics, data visualization, software architecture, and healthcare informatics.

 I am currently employed but open to new opportunities.
 If you'd like to hire me, please review my resume ([Word][RWORD], [PDF][RPDF]) and get in touch.
 The best way to contact me is through email at <a href="mailto:olooney@gmail.com">olooney@gmail.com</a>
 or to message me on <a href="https://www.linkedin.com/in/oran-looney/" target="_blank">LinkedIn</a>.

-Outside of work, I like puzzles: programming challenges such as [Advent of Code][1] or [leetcode][2]; traditional puzzles like [the Moscow puzzles][3];
+Outside of work, I like recreational mathematics, programming challenges such as [Advent of Code][1] or [leetcode][2], and puzzle games like [Professor Layton][5] or [Baba Is You][BIY].
+I maintain a repository of [quotes][Q] and [poems][P] containing pithy wit and wisdom for programming and science.
+As for my other amateur interests, well, I can only refer you to all the [topics][T] covered on this site.
-puzzle games like [euclidea][4] or the [Professor Layton][5] games.

 I've also been thrilled by the recent wave of recreational mathematics and other educational content on Youtube and elsewhere: [3Blue1Brown][6], [Ben Eater][7], [Mathologer][10], [Numberphile][NP], [Veritasium][14], or [Dr.Peyam][12].
 I think this new wave of math and science popularizers are doing great work and I encourage you to check them out and support them if you can.
 Or if you're just feeling charitable in general, consider supporting [Wikipedia][8] or [helping hungry children in Wisconsin][9].

 This site was built with [blogdown][15], an R package that combines [Pandoc][16] with the static site generator [Hugo][17].
 It makes extensive use